 Investing in real estate is one of the oldest forms of investments.
 People were buying, selling, leasing land or properties much before stock markets were conceptualized.
 There were many reasons behind investing in real estate – regular income from rent, asset appreciation since the value of a property tends to increase with time and security for the family of the owner.
 Further, there were no complicated formulas or calculations involved with these investments.
 However, in recent times, investors get overwhelmed by the sheer number of investment options available to them like stocks, bonds, mutual funds, gold, etc. In this article, we will compare two investment options – Real Estate vs Mutual Funds.

-Real Estate is physical or real property which includes land and anything permanent or fixed or immovable attached to it like buildings, roads, trees, fences, etc. In other words, real estate includes land, all man-made and natural structures attached to it.
+Real Estate is physical or real property which includes land and anything permanent or fixed or immovable attached to it like buildings, roads, trees, fences, etc. In other words, real estate includes land, all human-made and natural structures attached to it.
 As an investor, you can either buy, sell, lease a residential, commercial, or industrial property or even a piece of land without any structures.

 Mutual Funds, on the other hand, are investment products which pool money from investors with similar financial goals and invest them on their behalf in market-linked instruments.
 A team of professional fund managers manages the investment portfolio of a mutual fund scheme.
-Some schemes offer regular income while some others endeavour to grow your capital by investing in adequate assets.
+Some schemes offer regular income while some others endeavor to grow your capital by investing in adequate assets.

 |Features||Real Estate||Mutual Funds|